n3d1117/book-manager/project-report.md

 By using TDD, code coverage requirements of 100% (using [JaCoCo](https://www.eclemma.org/jacoco/)) have been met successfully.
 The following classes have been excluded from calculations:

 * Domain model classes (`Book` and `Author`), because they have no logic inside them (and methods such as `equals`, `hashCode` and `toString` have been generated automatically by the IDE)
-* All Swing classes
+* `TextFieldDocumentListener`, a custom Swing component, because it contains a method that is required by the `DocumentListener` interface but is never actually called throughout the app
-* `MongoRepositoryFactory` because it's just a concrete factory implementation, with no logic inside
+* `BookManagerSwingApp` because it's the main class that contains the method to run the application

 100% code coverage checks are disabled by default when testing the project, and can be enabled by adding the `jacoco-check` profile to the Maven `verify` command: